 The Connecticut State Department of Education (CSDE), Division of Finance and Internal Operations' Bureau of Fiscal Services (BFS) has developed this fiscal and subrecipient monitoring plan as required under the Elementary and Secondary Education Act of 1965, as amended by the Every Student Succeeds Act of 2015.
+The Plan has been updated to include the requirements of CARES Act, Education Stabilization Fund I, CRRSA, Education Stabilization Fund II, and the American Rescue Plan, Education Stabilization Funds III.
 The BFS staff, along with the grant program managers, are responsible for fiscal monitoring of expenditures of federal grants awarded to subrecipients, including local education agencies, nonprofit organizations, and state departments.